 Even if the air conditioner is blowing cool air, other factors, including extreme heat outside and lack of air circulation, can affect the temperature inside your house.

 Lack of Shading

 Some rooms in your house may be hard to cool because of a lack of shading.
 This is particularly true if a room has an abundance of windows in it.
 The sun shines through the windows and heats the room.
 Even if your air conditioner is working as hard as it can, a brightly sunlit room in the summer can still be hot.

-Wrong Size AC
+Wrong Size Air Conditioner

-While you may be able to feel cool air coming from the vents, much more of it may not be getting to the interior of the house.
-Harder to heat areas will then become warmer than they should be, and the air conditioner will have to work much harder to keep up with the demand from the thermostat, resulting in higher energy bills.
+While you may be able to feel cool air coming from the vents, most of it may not be reaching the interior of the house.
+Harder-to-cool areas become warmer than they should be and the air conditioner works harder, resulting in higher energy bills.

 If vents in the attic are not sufficient in releasing the rising hot air, it will become trapped inside the house and result in partial cooling or cooling that will take much longer than average.
-Also, a downstairs thermostat may detect that the temperature is cool enough to shut off, while there's still plenty of warm air upstairs.
+Also, a downstairs thermostat may detect that the temperature is cool enough and shut off while it's still hot upstairs.

 Portable fans and ceiling fans help push the cool air around in the room.
 Pushing hot air down by using ceiling fans and increasing air circulation with box and/or oscillating fans mixes the warm and cool air, making the entire room and house more comfortable.